java-cheatsheet/codechallenge/src/google/Level4/Challenge1/README.md

 - [ ] Understand and implement the finding number 3.
 - [ ] Review https://iq.opengenus.org/blossom-maximum-matching-algorithm
 - [ ] Review https://www.informit.com/articles/article.aspx?p=169575&seqNum=8

+### Third Analysis
+Went back to the problem and update the description to the given examples above.

+#### Some Theory

+> Graph representations
+Adjacency Matrix is a n-by-n matrix with A uv = 1 if (u, v) is an edge.
+- Two representations of each edge.
+- Space proportional to n 2 .
+- Checking if (u, v) is an edge takes Θ(1) time.
+- Identifying all edges takes Θ(n 2 ) time.

+Adjacency Lists is a node-indexed array of lists.
+- Two representations of each edge.
+- Space is Θ(m + n).
+- Checking if (u, v) is an edge takes O(degree(u)) time. degree = number of neighbors of u.
+- Identifying all edges takes Θ(m + n) time.

+Cycles: A cycle is a path v 1 , v 2 , ..., v k in which v 1 = v k and k ≥ 2.
+Trees: An undirected graph is a tree if it is connected and does not contain a cycle.

+Shortest path problem.
+Given two nodes s and t, what is the length of a shortest path between s and t?

+**In our problem we intend to return the nodes which can be reached with the time we have.**

+Breadth-first search: Explore outward from s in all possible directions, adding nodes one “layer” L at a time.
+BFS algorithm.
+- L0 = {s}
+- L1 = all neighbors of L0
+- L2 = all nodes that do not belong to L0 or L1 , and that have an edge to a node in L1
+- Li+1 = all nodes that do not belong to an earlier layer, and that have an edge to a node in Li

+BFS runs in O(m + n) time if the graph is given by an adjacency representation.

+Connected component.
+Find all nodes reachable from a point.

+**This kind of represents our problem** - Which nodes can can we reach from start with the limited time constraints.

+> Graph search
+- Directed reachability.
+Given a node s, find all nodes reachable from s.
+- Directed s↝t shortest path problem.
+Given two nodes s and t, what is the length of a shortest path from s to t?
+- Graph search.
+BFS extends naturally to directed graphs.

+> Strong connectivity
+- Def.
+Nodes u and v are mutually reachable if there is both a path from u to v and also a path from v to u.
+- Def.
+A graph is strongly connected if every pair of nodes is mutually reachable.

+> Directed acyclic graphs
+- Def.
+A DAG is a directed graph that contains no directed cycles.
+- Def.
+A topological order of a directed graph G = (V, E) is an ordering of its nodes as v 1 , v 2 , ..., v n so that for every edge (v i , v j ) we have i < j.

+> Cycles
+Def.
+A path is a sequence of edges which connects a sequence of nodes.
+Def.
+A cycle is a path with no repeated nodes or edges other than the starting and ending nodes.

+> Minimum spanning tree (MST)
+Def.
+Given a connected, undirected graph G = (V, E) with edge costs ce, a minimum spanning tree (V, T ) is a spanning tree of G such that the sum of the edge costs in T is minimized.

+> Arborescence
+In graph theory, an arborescence is a directed graph in which, for a vertex u called the root and any other vertex v, there is exactly one directed path from u to v.
+An arborescence is thus the directed-graph form of a rooted tree, understood here as an undirected graph.
+Equivalently, an arborescence is a directed, rooted tree in which all edges point away from the root; a number of other equivalent characterizations exist.
+Every arborescence is a directed acyclic graph, but not every DAG is an arborescence.
+An arborescence can equivalently be defined as a rooted digraph in which the path from the root to any other vertex is unique.

+> Algorithmic Paradigms:
+- Greed: Process the input in some order, myopically making irrevocable decisions.
+- Divide-and-conquer: Break up a problem into independent subproblems; Solve each subproblem; Combine solutions to subproblems to form solutionto original problem.
+- Dynamic programming: Break up a problem into a series of overlapping subproblems; Combine solutions to smaller subproblems to form solution to large subproblem.Dynamic programming is a fancy name for caching intermediate results in a table for later reuse.